dhiway/cord/docs/adr/0008-orbis-transaction-policy-pipeline.md

 prepared by validation follow FRAME transaction-validity semantics.

-The current MetaTx type contains `VerifySignature`, `MetaTxMarker`, the shared `AsPerson`, `PeopleLiteAuth`, and `AuthorizeCall` policy tuple, version/genesis/mortality/nonce, recursive Bulletin validation, and metadata validation.
-Transaction version 4 binds this expanded signed intent.
+The current MetaTx type contains `VerifySignature`, `MetaTxMarker`, the shared `AsPerson`, `PeopleLiteAuth`, `AsResources`, and `AuthorizeCall` policy tuple, version/genesis/mortality/nonce, recursive Bulletin validation, and metadata validation.
+Transaction version 5 binds the Resources-expanded signed intent.
 It intentionally has no second payment withdrawal, `CheckWeight`, storage-weight reclaim, or Revive `SetOrigin`: those belong to the outer sponsored extrinsic. `RestrictOrigin`, protected-transfer, PGAS, and the other reserved policy slots remain explicit future gaps.